 Illuminate & Interview with Nancy

 Recently I had the pleasure of co-hosting a podcast on The Everyday Innovator with Dr. Chad McAllister where we interviewed Nancy.
 It is a two-part discussion.
 The first half is focused on her new book Illuminate by Nancy, and Patti Sanchez, which is a MUST READ for all organization architects and leaders of change.
-The second half is focused on the continuous evolution of Duarte, Inc. Check out my article discussing Part 1 of this interview on the Organization Design Studio™.

 Listen to the Podcast Now!